The Principle of Natural Justice case Laws India

 The purpose of the Principle of Natural Justice:

-The natural justice principle has the following rules:
+The natural justice principle has the following rules

-Nemo judex in causa sua (nobody is appointed as a judge in their case (the rule against prejudice)
+Nobody is appointed as a judge in their case (the rule against prejudice)

-Nemo judex causa sua (rule against bias) When it comes to bias, it refers to a bias, whether conscious or unconscious about a party or problem relation.
+Rule against Bias, When it comes to bias, it refers to a bias, whether conscious or unconscious about a party or problem relation.

 The definition must be executed, as well as explicitly and indirectly.